Food Studies Doctoral Student Biographies

 Anne E. McBride

 Anne E. McBride is the culinary program and editorial director for strategic initiatives at The Culinary Institute of America and the director of the Experimental Cuisine Collective.
-She is the co-author of two cookbooks with famed pastry chef François Payard, and of Culinary Careers: How to Get Your Dream Job in Food and Les Petits Macarons: Colorful French Confections to Make at Home.
-She regularly writes on topics related to professional and experimental cooking, including contributions to Gastronomica, the Oxford Encyclopedia of Food and Drink in America, and Food Cultures of the World.
-McBride is working on her PhD in food studies at NYU and sits on the board of the Association for the Study of Food and Society.
+She is the co-author of three cookbooks with famed pastry chef François Payard, and of Culinary Careers: How to Get Your Dream Job in Food and Les Petits Macarons: Colorful French Confections to Make at Home.
+She regularly writes on topics related to professional and experimental cooking, including contributions to Food Arts, Gastronomica, the Oxford Encyclopedia of Food and Drink in America, and Food Cultures of the World.
+McBride is working on her PhD in food studies at NYU and sits on the board of the Association for the Study of Food and Society, the James Beard Foundation Awards Committee, and The Culinary Trust.

 Katherine Magruder is a doctoral fellow in the Food Studies program.
 She received her bachelor’s degree from Johns Hopkins, where she studied oboe at the Peabody Institute.
 While at Johns Hopkins, Katherine forged an academic program to follow her interests in cultural anthropology, music, and food history.
 Anthropologist Dr. Sidney Mintz and musicologist Dr. Susan Weiss became Katherine’s mentors.
 She received a research internship with the Culinary Historians of New York and a grant from the provost at Johns Hopkins to conduct a study on how people in the Americas responded to categorically “Italian” food and music in the nineteenth century.
 She read anthropology at Oxford University during her senior year, where she was a member of St. Catherine’s College.
 Katherine is interested in history of aesthetics, cultural exchange, and the concept of taste.